SoftHu/tos_avg/En/heart_4_2_4_7.md

 \nI agree.
 She has a fatalist beauty.]
 1768790155273963 -->1768790184966892[<b>Speaker 👉 Oda:</b>
 \nThey're both wonderful.
-You honor our town with your work, Liliana.]
+You honor our town with your work, &lbrace;npc.4204&rbrace;.]
 1768790184966892 -->1768790203762413[End]
 Start -->1768790245895919[<b>Speaker 👉 Liliana:</b>
 \nI couldn't have done it without, &lbrace;c.playername&rbrace;.\n&lbrace;c.playername&rbrace;, I want you to have this.]